-Pursuant to the A&R LLC Agreement, Altius Minerals is restricted from selling or otherwise disposing of its Common Shares in ARR if such action would result in a change of control (as such term is defined in the A&R LLC Agreement).
-See "Description of the Business of the Corporation - GBR Joint Venture".
+Pursuant to the A&R LLC Agreements, Altius Minerals is restricted from selling or otherwise disposing of its Common Shares in ARR if such action would result in a change of control (as such term is defined in the A&R LLC Agreements).
+See "GBR Joint Venture".

-Designation class of Number of securities held in escrow or that are subject to a contractual Percentage of class
+Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 17,937,339 (1) 58%

-restriction on transfer

-Common Shares 15,638,639(1) 59%

-(1) Common Shares held by Altius Minerals subsidiary; Altius Royalty Corporation
+(1) Common Shares held by Altius Minerals' subsidiary; Altius Royalty Corporation